KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_lineage_of_the_liberated_ones.md

 Through their words, millions found clarity.
 Through their silence, uncountable beings found peace.

-This chapter honors the Masters of the Ages, the Arihants and Vitarāgas, whose wisdom forms one of the luminous roots beneath your book.
+This chapter honors the Masters of the Ages, the Arihants and Vitarāgas, whose wisdom forms one of the luminous roots beneath this book.

 ## The Arihant — अरिहन्त — અરિહંત